Managing Persuasion Robustly: The Optimality of Quota Rules

-where $| |_1$ refers to the $L_1$ norm in Euclidean space.
-Because $\allPosterior$ is bounded, the Wasserstein metric induces the vague topology.\footnote{See Theorem 6.9 in \cite{villani2016optimal}.} Vague topology is defined over probability space $\Delta X$.
-A sequence of measure $\mu_n$ converges to $\mu_0$ in vague topology if and only if for any continuous function $f \in C(X)$, $\int_{X} f \dd \mu_n \to \int_{X} f \dd \mu$.
-As a note, the introduction of the Wasserstein metric is purely instrumental.
-It is used in a couple of following lemmas which helps us to establish Theorem \ref{thm:quota_optimal}, but our primitives and Theorem \ref{thm:quota_optimal} themselves do not contain any assumptions on the choice of metric. \begin{lemma}[Lipschitz Continuity] \,\\ The optimal solution for $U(q,\info)$ exists and hence $\generalRegret(q,\info)$ is well-defined.
-Moreover, $\generalRegret(q,\info)$ is continuous in $(q,\info)$, and
+To establish the continuity of $U(\quota,\info)$ and $\generalRegret(\quota, \info)$, we endow the space of $\Delta(\allPosterior)$ with the Wasserstein metric $d$.
+In other words, the introduction of the Wasserstein metric is purely instrumental.
+It is used in a couple of the following lemmas that help us establish Theorem \ref{thm:quota_optimal}, but our primitives and Theorem \ref{thm:quota_optimal} themselves do not contain any assumptions regarding the choice of metric.